wnwlals13/wnwlals13/README.md

-### Hi there, I'm Jimin 👋
+### Hello👋 I'm JiminJoo.
+I'm Junior Frontend Developer

 - 👯 From 2021 to 2023, I worked as a web developer at NETAND Compnay.
 - 🌱 In former days, I learned Java and Spring framework at KH Academy.
-- 😄 Now, I'm studying Javascript & React!
+- 😄 Now, I'm studying Javascript & React & Typescript!

 <!--
 **wnwlals13/wnwlals13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.